 Spring Miller Moth Invasion

 It is once again the time of year when uninvited guests in the form of pesky moths can be found in and around our homes and other structures.
-These “miller moths” are the adult stage of cutworms that were commonly found this spring in Nebraska wheat and alfalfa fields, as well as pastures and grassy areas.
-The moths are generally gray or light brown (Figure 1), with a wingspan of 1 1/2 to 2 inches.
+These “miller moths” are the adult stage of army cutworm caterpillars that were found this spring in Nebraska winter wheat and alfalfa fields, as well as pastures and grassy areas.
+The moths are generally gray or light brown (Figure 1), with a wingspan of 1.5 to 2 inches.
 Each forewing is marked with one circular and one bean-shaped spot, as well as other dark and light markings that can be highly variable.

 The moths that we see now are beginning their migration journey.
-Spring-emerging army cutworm moths migrate from east to west to eventually spend the summer months in mountainous areas of Colorado and Wyoming.
-The migrating moths feed in the evening on nectar from flowering plants such as lilacs, viburnums, and linden trees.
+Spring-emerging army cutworm moths migrate from east to west to eventually spend the summer months in mountainous areas of Colorado, Wyoming and Montana.
+The migrating moths feed in the evening on nectar from flowering plants such as lilacs, viburnums and linden trees.
 They do not cause any damage to the plants as they feed.
-During the daylight hours the moths seek shelter in cracks and crevices including those found in houses and other buildings.
+During the daylight hours, the moths seek shelter in cracks and crevices, including those found in houses and other buildings.
 The moths begin to emerge from these locations at dusk to resume their feeding and westward migration.

-The moths are very attracted to light and may be noticed circling porch lights where they can easily move into living spaces.
+The moths are attracted to light and may be noticed circling porch lights, where they can easily move into living spaces.
 Moths inside structures can cause human anxiety from their persistent movement around lighting.
-While they do not cause other harm (these moths will not be laying eggs or infesting pantries and clothing closets), they can leave droppings resulting in small stains on surfaces.
+While they do not cause other harm (these moths will not be laying eggs or infesting pantries and clothing closets), they can leave droppings, resulting in small stains on surfaces.
 The stains are readily removed with a mixture of water and most types of common cleaning solutions.

 The moths will migrate westward to higher elevations as they follow the progression in the initiation of spring flowering plants.
 During this time, with the aid of easterly winds, moth concentrations can increase dramatically.
 When the last trees finish flowering (e.g. locusts and lindens) and temperatures increase in the high plains, the moths move to the Rocky Mountains.
 There they escape severe summer temperatures and find alpine flowers, their primary food source.
 Interestingly, the moths can serve as a high-energy food for grizzly bears foraging in high alpine areas.